mattermost/docs/source/onboard/sso-saml-keycloak.rst

 6. Select **Generate new keys**.

 7. Select **Export**, use the values below, and then select **Download**.
-Once you've downloaded it navigate back to the Mattermost Client in Keycloak for the next steps.
+Once you've downloaded it, navigate back to the Mattermost client in Keycloak for the next steps.

     - **Archive Format**: ``PKCS12``
     - **Key Alias**: ``mattermost``